runag/workstation-runagfile/README.md

     * [basic-tools.config](lib/choco/basic-tools.config)
 7. Upgrades all installed choco packages
 8. Sets ssh-agent service startup type to automatic and runs it
+9. Installs MSYS2 and MINGW development toolchain for use in ruby's gems compilation
+10. Installs my lovely file-digests gem
+11. Install pass (by pacman) and symlinks to it

 ### 2. Second stage deploy script (in bash)